Did you know that...

 - The unintentional contact of the hot and neutral wires may potentially cause an electrical fire.

-As a result, you may be required to replace all exposed knob and tube wiring with approved permanent wiring material before an insurance company will provide you with homeowners insurance coverage.
+As a result, you may be required to replace all exposed knob and tube wiring with approved permanent wiring material before an insurance company will provide you with home insurance coverage.

-Note: Some insurers may consider covering homes with wiring issues if they are inspected by the Electrical Safety Authority in Ontario and deemed safe.
-It's best to speak to your insurance representative about your specific situation.
+Note: Some insurers may consider covering homes with wiring issues if they are inspected by the Electrical Safety Authority (ESA) in Ontario and deemed safe.
+It's best to speak to your insurance agent or broker about your specific situation.

 If they are not installed and used properly, wood-burning stoves can pose a serious fire hazard.